-The size limits set for Spark AR Studio effects make sure they perform well across different devices.
+The size limits for all the files exported from Spark AR Studio to Spark AR Hub make sure your effects perform well across different devices.

-You'll need to check the size of your effect across all 3 device types: iOS, Android and Older Android.
+You'll need to check your effect’s file size across all 3 device types: iOS, Android and Older Android.

-To do this, open your effect in Spark AR Studio and click the Export and Upload symbol in the toolbar:
+To do this, open your effect in Spark AR Studio and click the Publish icon in the toolbar:

-If you see the message File size meets all requirements, your effect is the correct size for all device types and you can upload it to Spark Hub:
+Under File Size, if you see the message File sizes meet requirements, your effect is the correct size for all device types and you can upload it to Spark AR Hub.

 In this window, you'll also see: